PANEL DISCUSSION: Integration and Commissioning: Design Team Coordination and Best Practices

 Patrick Kisling is a principal of SLS Controls—a lighting technology agency that provides comprehensive engineering services to the NYC design and construction community.
 With over 10 years of experience in lighting and lighting controls, he is entrusted by industry leaders and manufacturers to oversee projects that span the gamut of commercial lighting controls approaches: conventional, wireless, DMX, PoE, and IoT.

-Steve Bedard, Director of Design, EOS Lightmedia
+Bobby Baines, Director of Integration, EOS Lightmedia

 Ted Mather, Managing Principal, Available Light

 Ted has lit theatre, dance and entertainment architecture around the world for the past 33 years.
 He has been Associate Lighting Designer on over 20 Broadway and touring productions including “La Bete”, “God of Carnage”, “Equus”, “Oklahoma!“, “Swan Lake”, “Art”, “Beauty and the Beast”, “Les Miserable”, and “Miss Saigon”.
 A decade in Las Vegas included work on the Mirage volcano, the Pirate show at Treasure Island, the Masquerade Show in the Sky at the Rio, and “EFX!” at the MGM Grand Hotel.
 As the Managing Principal of Available Light in New York, he has designed over 70 museum and exhibit installations covering subjects like Spies, Pirates, Fossils, Wars and Hippies.
 He has won awards including the Lumen, THEA, IES Illumination Awards, the Lucy G. Moses Landmarks Conservancy award, and the Redden award for Corporate and Event Lighting.